aristocrats/sikky/README.md

 # Bundling

-Mostly in all other workflows, you are allowed to bundle your code with TS errors.
-That can cost you many hours of frustration.
-So if you try to bundle with Sikky, and there exist errors in your code, you are not allowed to do so.
-You will see errors like this:
+Many workflows let you bundle your code with TS errors, providing many hours of frustration.
+That is not allowed.
+If you try to bundle and your source code contains errors, you will see error messages like this:

-        ```src/sikky.ts(1068,18): error TS2339: Property 'parentElement' does not exist on type```
+        `src/sikky.ts(1068,18): error TS2339: Property 'parentElement' does not exist on type`

 ## Typings